 Importance of Developing a Logic Model

 A logic model is a visual tool that describes the need for a program, program inputs, outputs, goals, and objectives.
-It helps planners provide a rationale for choosing specific substance use disorder treatment and prevention programs, policies, and practices, and may identify the questions that will need to be addressed in an evaluation.
-Logic models for substance use disorder treatment and prevention programs should explicitly identify:
+Logic models help program planners illustrate the relationship between specific substance use disorder (SUD) treatment and prevention efforts and intended program effects.
+Logic models for SUD programs may include the following components:

-- Factors in the community that may be contributing to this problem
+- Contextual factors in the community that may be contributing to the problem or issue

-- Program's expected short-term, medium-term, and long-term outcomes
+- Expected program results, including short-term, medium-term, and long-term outcomes

 Resources to Learn More